Map-A-Droid/MAD-docs/common-issues/faq.md

 This tutorial will cover Ubuntu/Debian way with some steps to reproduce.
 Make sure to run those commands as **root** (or with sudo).

-1. Find your MySQL/MariaDB main config and check what directory should we use.
+**Step 1**.
+Find your MySQL/MariaDB main config and check what directory should we use.
 Run those commands and see if they report anything.
 ```
 grep includedir /etc/my.cnf
 grep includedir /etc/mysql/my.cnf